ganochenkodg/milf/README.md

 Explore the infinite dungeon, full of scaling random monsters, items and skills.
 Play it online [here](https://ganochenkodg.github.io/milf/).

+In your journey you can meet some mutated bosses, and their hearts could enhance your body or help you to find a way out!

-The project is under active development, more skills, monsters and items will be added soon!
+The project is under active development and may contain bugs!

 ## Keyboard